 - For more information on manifest, see our general reminders…

 - Wind indicators: Flags, wind sock.
-The landing direction indicator arrow is an air-traffic control device that sets the landing direction on the north side of the runway.
+The landing direction indicator arrow is an air-traffic control device that sets the landing direction south of the runway.

 - Please avoid all aircraft operations areas except when boarding the aircraft.